MNSGC-Ballooning/OPC-Library/README.txt

 These are the files for the OPC library (OPCSensor.h).
 This will run any optical particle counters used for MURI that do not have independent logging capabilities.
-All particle counters will need to be run in loops of different speeds.
 Serial begin must be called separately for systems that run through a serial port.
 The library has been optimized for Teensy 3.5/3.6, but should work on any system.
 A count of total successful hits precedes the data from the sensors.